LeopoldoGurgel/coding-skills-test/README.md

 ## DESCRIPTION

 This is a quizz application that will test your knowledge about Javascript and Web API.
-This was made using mostly this same technologies along some basic CSS and HTML.
+Before any other letter, Thanks mark for helping me solve that bug!
+This was made using mostly this same technologies along some basic CSS and HTML, but made every code I did up to this day to look like childplay.
 Have fun!

 ![App landing page](./assets/images/landingPage.jpg "App landing page")